Full vs. Twin Beds: What’s the Difference?

 Twin-Size Mattress

 A Standard Twin-size mattress is also known as a Single bed.
 Twin mattresses and beds are often the next steps for children who have outgrown their cribs.
-They’re also a great option for smaller bedrooms like guest rooms.
+They’re also a great option for smaller bedrooms and make a good mattress for a guest room.
 Bunk beds also traditionally come in Twin size.

 twin size mattress dimensions